cnizzardini/cakephp-swagger-bake/README.md

 To get started, copy [SwaggerController](src/Controller/SwaggerController.php) into your project.

-Note: SwaggerUiComponent has been deprecated in version 2.3.0 and will be removed in version 3.

 #### Using Your Own Layout and Templates

 You will need to use your own controller (see above).
 From there you can copy the [layouts](templates/layout) and